d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

-At the present moment, the dominant models for nearly all natural language processing tasks are based on the transformer architecture.
+At the present moment, the dominant models for nearly all natural language processing tasks are based on the Transformer architecture.
-Given any new task in natural language processing, the default first-pass approach is to grab a large transformer-based pretrained model, (e.g., BERT :cite:`Devlin.Chang.Lee.ea.2018`, ELECTRA :cite:`clark2019electra`, RoBERTa :cite:`liu2019roberta`, or Longformer :cite:`beltagy2020longformer`) adapting the output layers as necessary, and fine-tuning the model on the available
+Given any new task in natural language processing, the default first-pass approach is to grab a large Transformer-based pretrained model, (e.g., BERT :cite:`Devlin.Chang.Lee.ea.2018`, ELECTRA :cite:`clark2019electra`, RoBERTa :cite:`liu2019roberta`, or Longformer :cite:`beltagy2020longformer`) adapting the output layers as necessary, and fine-tuning the model on the available